Current Employment

 Journal Articles

 I. Gapp.
-“Looking South: Women Making Monuments to the British Antarctic Expedition.”
-Sculpture Journal.
-(Under Review)
+2024.
+“Looking south: making monuments to the British Antarctic Expedition.”
+Sculpture Journal 33, no.2: 301-314. doi: 10.3828/sj.2024.33.2.15

 I. Gapp.
+2023.
 “Coastal Narratives and Baltic Ecotones: Painting Beaches and Boulders at the Water’s Edge.”
-(Under Review)
+Coastal Studies & Society. doi: 10.1177/26349817231209715

 I. Gapp.
+2023.
 “Ice in Motion: Panoramic Perspectives and Moving Pictures.”
-ARCTIC – Journal of The Arctic Institute of North America.
-(Accepted).
+ARCTIC – Journal of The Arctic Institute of North America 76, no. 2: 160-178. doi: 10.14430/arctic77740

 I. Gapp.
 2021.
 “Water in the Wilderness: The Group of Seven and the Coastal Identity of Lake Superior.”
-Journal of Canadian Studies/Revue d’études canadiennes 55, no.3.
-DOI: 10.3138/jcs-2020-0049
+Journal of Canadian Studies/Revue d’études canadiennes 55, no.3. doi: 10.3138/jcs-2020-0049

 I. Gapp.
 2021.
 “A Woman in the Far North: Anna Boberg and the Norwegian Glacial Landscape.”
-Kunst og Kultur 104, no.2: 82-96.
-DOI: 10.18261/issn.1504-3029-2021-02-02
+Kunst og Kultur 104, no.2: 82-96. doi: 10.18261/issn.1504-3029-2021-02-0

 Book Reviews

 I. Gapp.
 2023.
-“Book review of Thinking like an iceberg, by Olivier Remaud (2022).
+“Review of Thinking like an iceberg, by Olivier Remaud (2022).
 Stephen Muecke, trans.
 Medford, MA: Polity.
-180 pp. ISBN 978-1-509-55148-4.,” Polar Research 42.
-DOI: 10.33265/polar.v42.9249
+180 pp. ISBN 978-1-509-55148-4.,” Polar Research 42. doi: 10.33265/polar.v42.9249

 I. Gapp.
 2022.
 “British Art and the Environment: Changes, Challenges, and Responses since the Industrial Revolution, eds.
 Charlotte Gould and Sophie Mespléde,” CERCLES Reviews.

 I. Gapp.
 2021.
-“Antarctica, Art and Archive by Penny Gould.” caa.reviews.
-DOI: 10.3202/caa.reviews.2021.36
+“Antarctica, Art and Archive by Penny Gould.” caa.reviews. doi: 10.3202/caa.reviews.2021.36

 M. Boden and I. Gapp.
 2018. “’Whether you can affect the signs of the sky or not, you can the signs of the times’: Ruskin, Turner & the Storm Cloud.”
-Journal of Victorian Culture, vcz031.
-DOI: 10.1093/jvcult/vcz031
+Journal of Victorian Culture, vcz031. doi: 10.1093/jvcult/vcz031

 Public Humanities